conersteen19/saturn/cpp_notes.md

 Note no way to 'declare' a variable.
 We just assign a var to a memory address, but, in writing, we use ```dw``` so people know what you are talking about.

+Note that 'and', 'or', etc. are BITwise operators.
+They manually compare each bit in the hex string.

+## 3/4/20
+By working in Assembly, we ofuscate the the difference between memory and instructions.
+Values can be put in the accumulator and operated upon and also be an instruction that the code will execute (ex. load)

+How to write assembly:
+1. Write in pseudocode
+1. Translate into optcodes
+1. Trace the opcodes (step through it manually)
+1. Encode into a machine
+1. Test in simulator!
+Great success!

+Convert loops into subtraction/additions to check exit conditions.
+You can also use multiple jumps to work as if/elif/else statements